You Want to Retire. But Retire to What?Feb 23, 2020

 Social Security remains an important benefit for anyone contemplating retirement.
 For someone with a retirement lifespan of 25 years, using a 6% rate of return, the present value of a $2000/month social security benefit is $311,966!
 That is significant.
 And yes, I do believe it will be there in some shape or form for those in the workforce today.
 There is zero political will to reduce benefits in any way.
 Watch my YouTube video, Will Social Security be Around When I Retire?

-So now back to the beginning: what does it mean to retire today?
-At a social security retirement age of 66, living another 30 years is not uncommon – in fact, it is becoming common.
+So now back to the beginning: At a Social Security retirement age of 67, living another 30 years is not uncommon – in fact, it is becoming common.
 So from the point of view of financial planning, Can I afford to retire? is not the most relevant question.
 Instead ask: Retire to what?
 This is the question that more fully addresses what could be the most enjoyable and productive 30 years of anyone’s life.
 It is our hope at CameronDowning that our clients will have taken the bull by the horns, as it were, and provided for themselves in their later years.
 Would you like to retire to the University to attain that advanced degree?
 Or retire to extensive international travel?
 Or retire to a life of good works in the community?
 An exciting retirement can await anyone who plans properly.